rspamd/rspamd/doc/fuzzy_storage.md

 Another major function of the fuzzy storage is removing of the obsolete hashes.
 Since the duration of spam mailings is always limited, there is no reason to store all hashes permanently.
 It is better to compare the quantity of hashes learned over some time, with the available RAM ammount.
 For example, 400 thousands hashes occupy about 100 Mb and 1.5 million hashes occupy 0.5 Gb.

-It is not recommended to increase storage size more than the available RAM size due to a significan performance degradation.
+It is not recommended to increase storage size more than the available RAM size due to a significant performance degradation.
 Furthermore, it makes no sense to store the hashes for longer than about three months.
 Therefore, if you have a small amount of hashes suitable for learning, it is better to set expiration time to 90 days.
 Otherwise, when RAM size is less than the learn flow over this time, it is better to set a shorter period of expiration.

 ### Sample configuration